I-is-as-I-does/Euclid/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in ExoProject!
+Thank you for your interest in SSITU!
 **I would love your input.**
 You are very much welcomed to: